qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 ---
 layout: post
-title: Hexagonal Front End - An Example
+title: A Hexagonal Vue.js front-end, by example
 tags:
   - architecture
   - ports and adapters